All Episodes

 The fact that all the fact checkers are trying to deny this is their admission that this is a lousy thing to get involved with the World Health Organization.

-They have no confidence, they've proved that over and over again.
+They prove that over and over again.

-Hey, I urge everybody, don't ever say anymore, this can't get any worse.
+Hey, I urge everybody, don't ever say anymore.

-It can't the Biden administration takes that as a personal challenge to find something even worse to do to us.
+The Biden administration takes that as a personal challenge to find something even worse to do to us.

-No, I mean it couldn't get any worse than that.
+No, I mean, it couldn't get any worse than that.

-Why is the US government always so, especially Democrats so willing to dive in head first with these international organizations that we know historically have not had our best interest at heart?
+Why is the U.S. government always so, especially Democrats, so willing to dive in headfirst with these international organizations that we know historically have not had our best interest at heart?

-We've got to take care of Americans first, then we can think about helping other people.
+We've got to take care of Americans first.

 And there are two other very scary provisions here.

-One is uh a provision against, quote, disinformation.
+One is a provision against, quote, disinformation.

 The World Health Organization will now have the power to try to overcome, quote, disinformation about the next pandemic, right?

-So and even worse than that, even worse than that, is that this organization would have the power to invade intellectual property.
+And even worse than that, even worse than that, is that this organization would have the power to invade intellectual property.

-Because why would they invest tons of money and time investing in something that the World Health Organizations can then say, we own this, we're gonna give this intellectual property to every country in the world so they can all manufacture their own.
+Because why would they invest tons of money and time investing in something that the World Health Organizations can then say, we own this.

-You know, Mark are watching in horror all that has been unfolding in East Palestine in Ohio, and and now we've got government officials saying, Oh no, the water is safe.
+You know, Mark, we're watching in horror all that has been unfolding in East Palestine and Ohio.

 We have dead fish, but the water is safe.

-Uh, the air is safe to breathe, it's okay to go back to your home.
+It's okay to go back to your home.

-I I they ne they could not have been more wrong on every aspect involving COVID than they were.
+They could not have been more wrong on every aspect involving COVID than they were.

-Don't forget, they made the exact same statements after 9-11 about the air quality, and uh they were totally wrong about that.
+Don't forget, they made the exact same statements after 9-11 about the air quality, and they were totally wrong about that.

 And where are the environmentalists on this?